zhenga8533/bbvw-wiki/docs/mechanics/wild_pokemon.md

 ```
 Mewtwo, Level 75
-Challenger’s Cave, B1F
+Challenger's Cave, B1F
 Cave, Normal, 1%
 ```

 <sub><sup>_Mewtwo returns in a post League cave once more.
-Challenger’s Cave is a lot like Cerulean’s Cave, but a certain Pokémon God stopped him getting into the real bottom floor.
+Challenger's Cave is a lot like Cerulean’s Cave, but a certain Pokémon God stopped him getting into the real bottom floor.
 Still, the dark and damp is enough to make it feel like home._</sup></sub>

 Legendary Encounter

 ```
 Darkrai, Level 70
-Challenger’s Cave, B1F
+Challenger's Cave, B1F
 Cave, Normal, 1%
 ```

-<sub><sup>_The dark, mid-depths of the Challenger’s Cave are also of intrigue to Darkrai, who loves the darkness and occasionally likes to taunt the people of Icirrus City and Opelucid City with nightmares.
+<sub><sup>_The dark, mid-depths of the Challenger's Cave are also of intrigue to Darkrai, who loves the darkness and occasionally likes to taunt the people of Icirrus City and Opelucid City with nightmares.
 But you don’t need to hear about that._</sup></sub>

-#### <u>Challenger’s Cave – B2F</u>
+#### <u>Challenger's Cave – B2F</u>

 Cave, Normal